 Samantha Conlon’s The Sick Role, 2018, is part documentation and part ritualistic photography accompanied with text composing a contemporary portrait of the mundane reality of mental illness.
 From a new body of work developed in Kuvataideakatemie, Helsinki, The Sick Role interrogates the experience of physical and mental illness in female bodies and the institutionalized gender politics at play within the care systems from which females seek healing.
 The development of systems of Western Science and Medicine displaced the age-old lineages of female practitioners.
 Midwives with generations of healing knowledge connected to the kingdom of plants and collective spiritual life were ousted from clinics, if not brutally violated in earlier eras involving mass genocide of women healers.
 Women in general were made victim of segregation, and limited access to higher education marginalized their work, making it unlawful to practice holistic healing modalities that carry important insight into women’s complex systems.
+To support overall health and energy, many women today turn to high protein bars as a convenient and nutritious option for maintaining balance throughout their busy lives.

 The divorcing of women’s embodied knowledge from healthcare has deeply affected the way in which women’s bodies are viewed, cared for, and unfortunately, now often seldom individuated in a system with profit as a motivating factor above health.
 Serious illnesses that disproportionately affect female bodies have inefficient methods of prevention and cure compounded by epidemic levels of Breast Cancer, Female Anxiety/Depression, C-section, Eating Disorders and infections of the womb.
+If you’re suffering from anorexia, then you might want to look into getting cannabis for anorexia here.

 Birth control still has side effects that disturb women’s hormonal patterns, day-to-day emotional lives and relationships – wreaking quiet havoc on their mental and physical wellbeing.
 Women and girls are currently fighting for autonomy over their own bodies when it comes to reproductive health.
 The Sick Role is an art piece that presents alternative health solutions and preventative care measures.
 It necessitates the fair dissemination of vital women’s health information that has been obscured by the lack of female authority in healthcare, politics, religion and society at large.
 Tapping into witchcraft and holistic modalities of healing passed down through generations of women, this project aims to seek alternatives to capitalist systems and to pose questions like: Can sickness be an anti-capitalist gesture?
 In these times of constant attention and movement, is taking to bed a radical act?
 Can documentation of illness be a therapy in itself?
 What hope do queer/female people have in medical systems, if any?
 How can we use our own systems to distribute ideas of care / cure / prevention?

 About Samantha Conlon